CP1404/Practicals/prac_09/README.md

 responsibility.
 What if we wanted to add fares together?
 They must be numbers.
 Do your string formatting *outside* this function.

-## Composition, not inheritance
+## Association, not inheritance

-Before we do our final exercise(s) using inheritance, let's build something using **composition**, which is not inheritance, but sometimes mistaken for it.
+Before we do our final exercise(s) using inheritance, let's build something using **association**, which is not inheritance, but sometimes mistaken for it.

-Composition is a "has a" relationship.
+There are two kinds of association.
+Both are **"has a"** relationships.

+- **Aggregation** - e.g., "Musician has a Guitar".
+Objects can be "inside" another, but it's possible for them to exist without the object they aggregate under.
+They have their own life cycles.
+A guitar can exist without the musician.
+- **Composition** - e.g., "Person has a Heart".
+This is a strong type of aggregation.
+The objects "inside" do not have their own life cycle.
+A heart cannot exist without its person.

 In the same way that a `Car` has a `name` or a `Project` has a `start_date`, any object can have an attribute that's an instance of another class.